prisma-labs/graphql-framework-experiment/docs/guides/schema.md

 There is no right or wrong answer to nullability.
 These are just defaults, not judgements.
 Understand the tradeoffs, and react to your use-case, above all.

 You can override the global defaults at the per-type level or per-field level.
 If you find yourself writing local overrides in a majority of cases then it might mean the global defaults are a bad fit for your API.
-In that case you ~can~ will be able to change the global defaults (see [#483](https://github.com/graphql-nexus/nexus/issues/483)).
+In that case you can change the global defaults.

 When you make an input nullable then Nexus will alter its TypeScript type inside your resolver to have `null | undefined`. `null` is for the case that the client passed in an explicit `null` while `undefined` is for the case where the client simply did not specify the input at all.